 - Work with tools appropriate to their abilities and skill level in order to develop manipulative skills needed for artistic expression

-- Understand basic design elements, including lines, shapes, colors, textures, space, light
+- Understand basic design elements, including lines, shapes, colors, textures, space, and light

 - Explore more advanced design principles, including pattern, rhythm, balance, contrast, emphasis, and unity

 Our Fine Arts program also allows students to create bridges between art and the world around them through a theme-based integrated curriculum.
-For example, students design and create set backdrops and stage props that will be used in their all-school musical production.
+For example, students design and create set backdrops and stage props that are used in their all-school musical production.

 Projects are designed to offer enough structure for students to feel creatively safe as well as the freedom for them to make their own discoveries.

-Students build a connection to art community through museum/gallery visits, field trips, and visiting artists.
+Students build a connection to the art community through museum/gallery visits, field trips, and visiting artists.